lotimperio12001/ngraph-ci-test/README.md

 # ONNX Backend Scoreboard
 https://postrational.github.io/ngraph-ci-test/

-## Adding new frameweork to the scoreboard
+## Adding new framework to the scoreboard

 ### 1. Prepare Dockerfile
 Use dockerfile template from the exmples to create Dockerfile for new runtime.